When you arrive at the hospital you must first check in at the East Tower security desk.

 - After your baby is born, you will recover in the Labor & Delivery/Triage area for 2-3 hours.
 Then we will bring you to a private room on the Mother Baby Care Unit.

-- You will stay on the Mother Baby Care Unit for 1-2 nights if you have a vaginal birth or 2-3 nights if you have a cesarean birth.
+- You will typically stay on the Mother Baby Care Unit for 1-2 nights if you have a vaginal birth or 2-3 nights if you have a cesarean birth.

 - Your baby will stay in your room with you on the Mother Baby Care Unit where your nurse will care for you and your baby.